nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The third type of common knowledge requires a trusted party, and it's pervasive in business transactions.
 For a piece of data to become common knowledge to facilitate transactions, the participants of transactions have to all trust the party that backs the data.
 For example, in a centralized exchange, transactions imply trust on the exchange, thereby the accuracy of its data feed and the fairness of its match making algorithm.
 In the credit card point of sale context, the consumer and the business can complete a transaction based on their mutual trust on the financial intermediaries such as banks and credit card companies.

 ### Blockchains are Common Knowledge Bases

-???
 In the past, the common knowledge is scattered in people's heads, and its formation requires repeated communications and confirmations.
 Today with the advancement of cryptography and distributed ledger technologies, algorithms and machine are replacing humans as the medium for the formation and storage of common knowledge.
 Every piece of data in the blockchain, including digital assets and smart contracts, is a piece of common knowledge.
-They've

 **Blockchain systems** are common knowledge bases.
 Participating in a blockchain network implies accepting and helping validate the common knowledge in the network.
 Transactions are stored in the blockchain, together with their proofs.
 Users of the blockchain can trust the validity of the transactions, and know other users trust it too.